Jess Cramp: Career

-Jess Cramp is an American marine biologist and shark researcher.
-She is the founder of Sharks Pacific, a non-profit research, policy, and outreach organization that is focused on compiling and providing data collected during expeditions on sharks and rays in the Cook Islands.
+Cramp now specializes in conservation policy and engaging communities in ocean management.
+Cramp founded Sharks Pacific, a non-profit research, policy, and outreach organization that is focused on compiling and providing data collected during expeditions on sharks and rays in the Cook Islands.
 The data her team collects are used to establish baselines around species distribution and population size.
 This information is crucial for researchers who are trying to measure changes and impacts to marine habitats over space and time.